lucidrains/ddpm-proteins/README.md

 - [ ] condition on MSA transformers (with caching of tensors in specified directory by protein id)
 - [ ] reach for size 384
 - [ ] all-attention network with uformer https://arxiv.org/abs/2106.03106 (with 1d + 2d conv kernels)
+- [ ] add all improvements from https://arxiv.org/abs/2105.05233 and https://cascaded-diffusion.github.io/

 ## Usage